Are you sitting comfortably? Then I’ll begin.

 By 2011 I had run the website for ten years and I decided I wanted to do something to mark the occasion and celebrate the centronuclear and myotubular community that now existed.
 The website had recently had a re-design and illustrations of sunflowers featured throughout because of the positive outlook I think they convey – I love the way they grow to such dizzy heights, as if they are on a mission to touch the sky and nothing can hold them back.
 It occured to me that many charity fundraising/awareness raising type projects involved people doing something physical – being sponsored to run, swim, climb or bicycle, something that even I, although ambulatory, would not be keen to do.
 However popping a seed in a pot and nuturing it for a few weeks was something most people could do, whatever their physical ability and that was very appealing to me, because it meant that those diagnosed with centronuclear and myotubular myopathy could take part too.

 At first I wasn’t sure I could make the idea work.
-I had wanted the project to be big but seeds, stamps and envelopes all cost money and then I learned there were rules and further costs involved relating to the certification of sending seeds and sending these outside of Europe.
+I had wanted the project to be big but seeds, stamps and envelopes all cost money and then I learned there were rules and further costs involved relating to import and export rules when sending seeds outside of Europe.
 So I mulled things over for a while.
 Growing sunflowers to raise awareness of medical conditions was not an original idea but at least I knew that the idea had worked for others, maybe I would be able to put my own spin on the idea if I could obtain funding and seed donations – I decided to give it a go.

 Year one was a lot of work getting the project off the ground, obtaining seed donations; applying for funding to pay for administration costs; producing information sheets; posting seeds; contacting the media and not to forget growing the sunflowers.
 During the first year there were times when I wondered if I had bitten off more than I could chew, as people started telling me their plants had been seen off by slugs and snails, attacked by their cat and even stolen from outside of their property and for a while, I did wonder if my story was going to end up the same way.
 My first batch of plants were eaten alive but I decided failure was not an option and started again – this time things went much smoother.
 I enjoyed watching my plants start from seed and grow into giants and by the end of the year was surrounded by sunflowers large and small, reaching skyward with huge flowers and leaves bigger than my hands.